PaulWentzel1/OptiCalc/README.md

-# OptiCalc: An intuitive and versatile option library.
+# OptiCalc: An intuitive and versatile options library.
 ## Overview
 ```OptiCalc``` is a Python library designed to provide the user with a high-level and intuitive API for option pricing, greeks calculation, implied volatility calculation and more.